malmostad/wag/pages/getting_started.md

 All web applications must have a subdomain under *.malmo.se.
 This is essential for the masthead to work.

 ## Google Analytics
 Google Analytics tracking is included in the global assets and statistics are collected to the City of Malmö's account.
 This is important so we can analyse traffic and user behaviour across all off our services.
-You *must not* initiate any other Google Analytics account in your application.
+You *must not* initiate other Google Analytics accounts in your application.

 If you need to do custom event tracking in your application, use your applications technical name as a prefix for the event names so we don't get events with colliding names.